 - A direct equivalency may not satisfy degree requirements.
 Confirm the class can fulfill degree requirements with your Academic Advisor before registering.

 Be sure to start early.
 Obtaining permission can take some legwork and time.

-Undergraduate students in the Faculties of Engineering, Management and the School of Nursing will require approval from their undergraduate advisor before a letter of permission will be approved by the Registrar's Office.
+Undergraduate students in the Faculties of Engineering, Management, the Schools of Nursing and Health & Human Performance will require approval from their undergraduate advisor before a letter of permission will be approved by the Registrar's Office.

 Graduate students can also obtain permission to take courses at other universities but should contact the Faculty of Graduate Studies for instructions and download the graduate student Letter of Permission form.